Skeeter Skelton: Writing

 Skelton wrote his first article for Shooting Times in 1966, in 1967 he became the handgun editor for the magazine until his death in 1988.
 His periodical articles were collected in Good Friends, Good Guns, Good Whiskey: Selected Works of Skeeter Skelton and Hoglegs, Hipshots and Jalapeños : Selected Works of Skeeter Skelton.
 He was a contemporary of Bill Jordan, Charles Askins and Elmer Keith.

 Skelton's work frequently poked fun at himself.
 His "Me and Joe" stories of his Depression-era youth, while including references to period firearms, were character-oriented rather than technical pieces.
 His 'Dobe Grant' and 'Jug Johnson' short stories were perhaps the only fiction routinely published by a popular shooting magazine.
-His son Bart Skelton is a gun writer.
+His son Bart Skelton was also a gun writer.

 Shooting Times magazine is currently reprinting past "Hip Shots" articles by Skelton.

 Legacy

 Skelton is credited by firearms writer John Taffin with the revival of the .44 Special round.